PARKDALE

 Focused on traditional flavours and everyday meals, Dosa Mahal offers a warm, unfussy dining experience rooted in family cooking and community.

-Did you know?
+Did You Know?
 Dosas are a South Indian staple made from fermented rice and lentils, prized for their light, crisp texture.

 9 Roncesvalles